-Now…here are ten best practices I see super healthy leaders embrace.
+Here are ten best practices I see super healthy leaders embrace.

 1. Cultivate A Few Great Friends With Whom You Can Be 100% Honest

 Ministry is hard.
-Isolation makes it much harder.
+Isolation is harder.

 When you’re transitioning a church (and these days, we’re ALL transitioning churches because change is so rapid), it’s important you have a trustworthy few with whom you can be 100% honest.